svewap/rx_shariff/Documentation/Changelog/Index.rst

    - Added Telegram service
    - Improved security of links with target="_blank"
    - Fixed SEO friendliness by adding rel="nofollow" to all button links
+* Updated shariff-backend to version 7.1.0
+   - Added support for Vk
+   - Updated Facebook Graph API to version 2.11

 Version 10.2.1
 --------------